 - The primary mentor must submit an evaluative letter of the applicant’s qualifications including comparative statements of the applicant’s productivity and potential as an independent scientist.
 This letter must also include a statement regarding the disposition (e.g., storage, transfer, or destruction) of biospecimens, animals, biohazards, or similar materials that may exist at study conclusion.
-This letter will be submitted via a webform separate from the remaining components of the application.
-The webform link will be distributed to mentors of applicants who have submitted a Letter of Intent by the October 1 deadline.
+This letter will be submitted via a webform here.

 Application Structure & Formatting

-- Applications will be submitted as a single PDF file via a webform.
-The link to the application submission webform will be distributed to applicants who submit a Letter of Intent by the October 1 deadline.
+- Applications will be submitted as a single PDF file via a webform here.

 - Cover Letter: the applicant must include a cover letter providing the title, project timeline, relevance of the project to their long-term career goals, and financial need for the grant.
 As noted below, the primary review criterion is the quality of the science.
 That said, financial exigencies will also be considered.